-RSV vaccine offered to adults at highest risk of serious illness from RSV infection Respiratory syncytial virus, known as RSV, is a common respiratory (lungs and airways) illness and can be dangerus for infants and older adults.
+RSV vaccine o at highest risition illness from Respiratory syncytial virus, known as RSV, is a common respiratory (lungs and airways) illness and can be dangerus for infants and older adults.
 RSV infection is more common from late autumn to early spring, but can happen at any time of year.
 Sometimes, RSV infection can cause severe lower respiratory infections like pneumonia.
 It can also cause other life-threatening conditions.
 The RSV vaccine helps build up your immunity to the virus.
 This means your body will fight off the infection more easily.
 Currently, it's recommended that you get only one dose of the RSV vaccine.
 Clinical trials currently show that the RSV vaccine provides good protection for at least two years.
 The Abrysvo vaccine is not a live vaccine.
 It does not cause RSV infection.
 Who is eligible for the RSV vaccine?